winxp5421/brute_zip/README.md

 If you would like the script to automatically call bkcrack on each output file you will need to grab and compile [bkcrack](https://github.com/kimci86/bkcrack)

 # Why?
-This can be very helpful if you have a "plaintext" (unecrypted, not compressed) file that you suspect is also inside of the encrypted zip but, are unsure of the compression methods used to compress the file before it was encrypted with ZipCrypto.
+This can be very helpful if you have a "plaintext" (unecrypted, uncompressed) file that you suspect is also inside of the encrypted zip but, are unsure of the compression methods used to compress the file before it was encrypted with ZipCrypto.

 This essentially tries (almost) all compression settings in zlib to "brute force" or generate deflated versions of the file/string to be used in an attempt plaintext attack the encrypted archive.
 #